ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | | The `withComponents` call is necessary for the grid to be able to use Angular
 | | components as cells / headers - you can ignore it for now.
 |
-| The next step is to add the ag-Grid styles - replace the content of
+| The next step is to add the AG Grid styles - replace the content of
 | `src/styles.scss` with the following code:
 |
 | ```scss